 - Safety equipment.
 Fire detection and control equipment such as a fire blanket and at least one smoke alarm on each floor of your home and appropriate first aid kit(s) must be provided.
 These items have variable costings depending on which you buy.

 - GP fee.
-Varies greatly as each surgery decides their own fees for completing the Health Declaration Booklet.
+Varies greatly as each surgery decides their own fees for completing the Ofsted Health Declaration form.

 - Toys and equipment costs will vary depending on your individual circumstances and what you have already.
-You may need to purchase extra child car seats, double buggy or travel cot.
+You may need to purchase extra child car seats, double buggy or travel cot etc.

 - You will also need to make sure that your house and garden are safe and may need to carry out some improvements - i.e. repair existing fencing in garden.